CELEBRATING INCLUSIVITY THROUGH FILM

 Young Filmmakers Award* - £150

-*best film made by person(s) under 16 years old.
+*best film made by person(s) who are 25 or under.

 Please note that Fragments is a public-facing festival, not an industry-exclusive festival.